 05 · 2025

-From analysis to circular design: a clock radio that is repairable and sustainable.
+From analysis to circular design: a radio alarm clock that is repairable and sustainable.

 Role